PSHE & SRE at Anston Brook

 Overall school aims for Personal, Social and Health Education

 Our approach to PSHE consists of a comprehensive and developmental programme of teaching and learning, which is delivered in the context of a Healthy School where the health and wellbeing of pupils and of the whole school community are actively promoted.
-Our PSHE programme (You, Me and PSHE as the basis) has a positive influence on the ethos, learning and relationships throughout the school.
+Our PSHE programme (SCARF) has a positive influence on the ethos, learning and relationships throughout the school.
 It is central to our values and to achieving our school’s stated aims and objectives.
 Our PSHE programme helps pupils to develop the knowledge, understanding, skills and attitudes they need to live confident, healthy, independent lives now and in the future, as individuals, parents/carers, workers and members of society.
 It is embedded within the wider learning offered by the school to ensure that pupils experience positive relationships with adults and with each other and feel valued, and that those who are most vulnerable are identified and supported.
 Pupils are encouraged to take part in a wide range of activities and experiences across and beyond the curriculum, contributing fully to the life of our school and community.

 The overarching aim for PSHE education is to provide pupils with: